tytydraco/yessleep/out/Echoes_Among_the_Ruins.md

 There is indeed something strange about the lake.
 I've been back several times since last summer and never seen a single bird on the water or in the air above it.
 It's always eerily calm, regardless of the wind, and last winter when even the nearby sea and the inflow to the marshes started to freeze, the lake remained unfrozen.
 It's as if the world is holding its breath there.

 I don't know if what Lass and I found in the stone cottage should be described as illegal, supernatural, or just secretive.
 All I know is that in the forest where I live in Maryland, there's a piece of land that seems unusually resistant to change.
 Where the berries grow larger than anywhere else, and where there's a lake that resists any name.
-Where dead birds point the way to a house where someone - or someones - with unusual hunting luck feast the ravens.
+Where dead birds point the way to a house where someone - or someones - with unusual hunting luck feast the [ravens.](https://www.youtube.com/channel/UCAKDy2C2epnlNnlwYJa32aQ)

-Thank you for reading.

-Follow me on my social "YT" Lurid Hub